 Body and Biology.

 It’s commonly thought that all the cells in the body completely renew every seven years.
 This is actually something of an overgeneralised myth, but the principle applies.
 There is a lot of variation; skin cells renew every few weeks, skeletal cells every ten years whilst some skeletal muscles can take as long as fifteen years.
 The regenerative process slows down as we age.
 The areas with least regenerative capacity are the brain, spinal cord, heart and joints (cartilage in particular).
-This is obviously a hugely detailed area of scientific research, but generalised results coming out of it conclude that the aspects of our lifestyle that most influence cellular regeneration for better or worse are: diet, fasting, exercise, sleep, stress levels, toxin inputs and our social and physical environment.
+This is obviously a hugely detailed area of scientific research, but generalised results coming out of it conclude that the aspects of our lifestyle that most influence cellular regeneration for better or worse are: diet, fasting, exercise, sleep, stress levels, toxin inputs and our social and physical environments.

 Exercise; well it has been said that if exercise was discovered now it would be acclaimed as a magic pill for health.
 For the vast majority of human history exercise and movement didn’t need to be thought of as something we had to make time for as we were just running, walking, swimming, climbing and manually working as hunter gatherers to seek food, build shelter and survive.
 Early agriculture was also pretty labour intensive.
-Fast forwards to the twenty first century and increasing numbers of us are sedentary much of the time, there is food everywhere (for many of us) and much of it is over processed and sugary.
-So we have to proactively make time for exercise, which like fasting stresses the cells enough to stimulate them into repair and renewal mode afterwards and makes them more resilient.
-We need a balance of exercise and rest.
+Fast forwards to the twenty first century and increasing numbers of us are sedentary much of the time, there is food everywhere (for many of us) and much of it is over processed and sugary which can lead to weight gain, diabetes and numerous other health issues.
+To counter this we have to proactively make time for exercise which prevents many health issues developing and, like fasting, stresses cells enough to stimulate them into repair and renewal mode afterwards and makes them more resilient.
+For mental health, brain/neurological resilience and dementia prevention, there are studies showing how exercise supports this.

 What kind of exercise and how much ?
-This is of course also going to be individual.
-The standard advice from the UK National Health Service is 150 minutes of moderate intensity cardio exercise per week, or 75 minutes vigorous intensity, plus two times a week weight lifting and more stretching as we age.
+This is going to be individual.
+The standardised advice from the UK National Health Service is 150 minutes of moderate intensity cardio exercise per week, or 75 minutes vigorous intensity, plus two times a week weight lifting and more stretching as we age.
 Like diet, what combination and how much somewhat depends on your constitutional type and age, and therefore some personal trial and error is needed to see what you feel best on.
-My personal feeling and experience: Yoga most days ( apart from any mental, neurological and spiritual benefits) gives me a structural and core fitness that means that any other movement or exercise I build on top of that is well supported and less likely to be injurious, it’s my foundation; running two or three times a week for the cardio, gets me outside and has a meditative element; and table tennis is fun and I don’t really notice I’m exercising.
+My personal feeling and experience: Yoga most days ( apart from any mental, neurological and spiritual benefits) gives me a structural and core fitness that means that any other movement or exercise I build on top of that is well supported and less likely to be injurious, it’s my foundation; running two or three times a week for the cardio, gets me outside and has a meditative element; and table tennis is fun and absorbing and I don’t really notice I’m exercising.
 Others may say some kind of resistance work or weight lifting is necessary, especially as we get older.
 The science backs this, but I personally don’t enjoy it so am satisfied by the bodyweight resistance and core work included in Yoga.
 I also go to the sauna two or three times a week mixed with cold showers which has many health benefits similar to exercise with the additional benefit of being something of a social event in my local one where I’ve made friends, had poetry recited to me and met all kinds!
 There are of course many other options, the most important being the ones that you most enjoy and will actually do.
-Exercise in groups adds an element of sociability which helps many people .
-Either way -find a way to exercise and your body and mind will thank you.
+Exercise in groups adds an element of sociability which helps many people .We need a balance of exercise and rest and different stages of life will determine what this looks like: either way, find a way to exercise that seems to work for you and your body and mind will thank you.

-Sleep; cells regenerate and the body repairs itself when we sleep and our brains and neurology need this time for recovery and to process information, so it’s a no brainer that we need enough sleep; an average of seven to nine hours should be enough for most .
+Sleep; cells regenerate and the body repairs itself when we sleep and our brains and neurology need this time for recovery and to process information, so it’s a no brainer that we need enough sleep.
+An average of seven to nine hours should be enough for most .
 Modern health sciences and traditional medicine seem to broadly agree that the body regenerates the most between 10pm and 2 am, give or take, so get in to bed early at least some of the time.
 Napping is great for brain and heart health too, just not too long!

-Socially as a number one we need to avoid living and/or with toxic people who do not have our best interests at heart which creates stress and tension.
+Socially as a number one we need to avoid living and/or working with toxic people who do not have our best interests at heart; this palpably creates stress and tension with consequences.
 We may not always get to choose who we live or work with, but hopefully at some point we do.
 When we live with people who care about us and accept us as we are , we feel safe, at ease and can be more fully ourselves.
-At work supportive management/ colleagues should have the same effect also allowing us to feel more valued and in turn likely more productive.
-Working for yourself maybe best for some (but carries its own challenges); the degree of autonomy at work makes a big difference and chances are increases the time we stick at something.
-Isolation and loneliness are generally bad for us and can be a difficult issue for some.
-Social life and a supportive network of friends make a big difference to general health and brain health, we are largely social animals but modern life sometimes doesn’t create the conditions for this; we may have to seek it out.
+At work supportive management and colleagues should have the same effect, allowing us to feel more valued and in turn likely more productive.
+Self-employment maybe best for some (but carries its own challenges).
+However we do it, the degree of autonomy we have at work makes a big difference to how we feel about it in terms of motivation, productivity and how long we stay in that role.

 Mind and Neuroscience.